Every great presentation is really a story.

 Once again, content aside, I’d be very surprised if you’re not gripped by every word she says.

-As I noted earlier, most of us won’t be presenting the facts about how we managed to achieve what many of the greatest swimmers in the world have been trying to since 1950.
+Most of us won’t be presenting about how we managed to achieve what many of the greatest swimmers in the world have been trying to since 1950.

 If you haven’t been swimming with some of the world’s most dangerous fish that can be really hard to do.